KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_LoaderScriptOptions.jpg            |
 +---------------------------------------------------------------------+

-The Loader Script Options component allows the user to tweak the way the loader script will behave in the 3d package.
+The *Loader Script Options* component allows the user to tweak the way the loader script will behave in the 3d package.
 Templates attributes are exposed in 2 pages where they can be adjusted:

 -  **Common Attributes**: Common Template attributes (Refer to the current Template help file for details about an attribute).
 -  **Additional Attributes**: Additional Template attributes (Refer to the current Template help file for details about an attribute).

+.. _addons.locationsBrowser:

 _`Locations Browser` (addons.locationsBrowser)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^